nedpals/opentaxjs/RULES_SPEC.md

       "type": "number",
       "description": "The total income for the period" },
+    "income_type": {
+      "type": "string",
+      "enum": ["EMPLOYEE", "FREELANCE", "BUSINESS"],
+      "description": "Type of income source"
+    },
     "deductions": {
       "type": "number",
       "description": "Total deductions applicable to the income" },
+    "business_receipts": {
+      "type": "number",
+      "description": "Gross business receipts for the period", "when": {
+        "income_type": { "eq": "BUSINESS" }
+      }
+    },
     "is_freelance": {
       "type": "boolean",
-      "description": "Indicates if the income is from freelance work" }
+      "description": "Indicates if the income is from freelance work", "when": {
+        "income_type": { "eq": "FREELANCE" }
+      }
+    }
   },
   "outputs": {